AGS Financial Disclosure

 The Presidential Poster Session features some of the most highly rated abstracts reviewed by the Research Committee.
 Congratulations to top 2025 abstract submissions recognized in each of the following categories.

-Download a copy of the 2025 JAGS Abstract Supplementto read their full abstracts.
+Download a copy of the 2026 JAGS Abstract Supplement to read their full abstracts.

 Named in honor of Dr. Thomas T. Yoshikawa and his wife, Catherine—who together served the AGS and the geriatrics community for more than two decades—the Yoshikawa Award will offer recognition and financial support to emerging eldercare scholars who represent the early promise of the Yoshikawas’ own illustrious career.
 The award, which includes a $2,000 honorarium, has been supported through 2032 thanks to generous support from AGS members and countless friends and colleagues of the Dr. and Mrs. Yoshikawa.